Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Experiments

-\textbf{Baselines.} We compare with previously established baselines: the zero-shot method Global-Local CLIP (GL CLIP, \citep{yu2023zero}), the weakly-supervised baselines TSEG \citep{strudel2022weakly}, TRIS \citep{liu2023referring} and Shatter\&Gather \citep{kim2023shatter}, and the fully-supervised method LAVT \citep{yang2022lavt}.
-The first step of GL CLIP generates a pool of class-agnostic segmentation masks using FreeSOLO \citep{wang2022freesolo}, which is followed by a selection step using a global-local CLIP similarity mechanism.
-Since our method uses SAM \citep{kirillov2023segment} in Stage 1, for fairness of comparison, we also report results on an ablation of GL CLIP which uses SAM to generate the candidate masks -- we refer to it as GL CLIP (SAM).

-\textbf{Implementation Details.} The models trained in Stage 3 follow the cross-modal architecture of LAVT \citep{yang2022lavt}.
-They use a BERT \citep{wolf2020transformers} encoder, and we initialize the Transformer layers with the weights of the Swin Transformer \citep{liu2021swin} pre-trained on ImageNet-22k \citep{deng2009imagenet}.
-The optimizer (AdamW), learning rate ($5\times 10^{-4}$), weight decay ($10^{-2}$) and other initialization details follow the ones of LAVT \citep{yang2022lavt}, with the exception of the batch size which we set at 60 instead of the original 32.
+\textbf{Implementation Details.} For Stage 1, we use spaCy \cite{spacy} as the text dependency parser, the text encoder of CLIP's ViT-B/32 \cite{radford2021learning} for the class projection, Grounding DINO \cite{liu2023grounding} as the open-set object detector and SAM \cite{kirillov2023segment} as the class-agnostic object segmentation model.
+For Stage 2, we use CLIP with a ViT-L/14@336px visual backbone and a self-attention Transformer as a text encoder to compute the CLIP similarity.
+The models trained in Stage 3 follow the cross-modal architecture of LAVT \cite{yang2022lavt}.
+They use a BERT \cite{wolf2020transformers} encoder, and we initialize the Transformer layers with the weights of the Swin Transformer \cite{liu2021swin} pre-trained on ImageNet-22k \cite{deng2009imagenet}.
+The optimizer (AdamW), learning rate ($5\times 10^{-4}$), weight decay ($10^{-2}$) and other initialization details also follow the ones of LAVT \cite{yang2022lavt}, with the exception of the batch size which we set at 60 instead of the original 32.
 Given we use 4 NVIDIA A40 GPUs (48GB VRAM each), this batch size change leads to significant speed-ups without noticeable performance changes.
-We pre-train our bootstrapped model (\zsbootstrap) for 40 epochs, and subsequently train the corrected constrained greedy matching one for a further 40 epochs.
+We pre-train our bootstrapped model (\zsbootstrap) for 40 epochs, and subsequently train the corrected constrained greedy matching one (\ours) for a further 40 epochs.

+\textbf{Baselines.} We compare with previously established baselines: the zero-shot method Global-Local CLIP (GL CLIP, \cite{yu2023zero}), the weakly-supervised baselines TSEG \cite{strudel2022weakly}, TRIS \cite{liu2023referring} and Shatter\&Gather \cite{kim2023shatter}, and the fully-supervised method LAVT \cite{yang2022lavt}.
+The first step of GL CLIP generates a pool of class-agnostic segmentation masks using FreeSOLO \cite{wang2022freesolo}, which is followed by a selection step using a global-local CLIP similarity mechanism.
+Since our method uses SAM \cite{kirillov2023segment} in Stage 1, for fairness of comparison, we also report results on an ablation of GL CLIP which uses SAM to generate the candidate masks -- we refer to it as GL CLIP (SAM).
+We also compare with two simple baselines inspired by our method: SAM + Select, which uses SAM to obtain all object masks in the image and then the reverse blur selection mechanism from Stage 2; and G-DINO + SAM, which simply takes the highest scoring mask generated by SAM when prompted with the highest confidence bounding box obtained with Grounding DINO \cite{liu2023grounding}.